 Ontario Power of Attorney Lawyers

-Axess Law Ontario arrange power of attorney for you or your family members.
+Axess Law Ontario arranges power of attorney for you or your family members.
 Dial toll free to 1-877-552-9377 or 647-479-0118 in Toronto or use our online booking form to make video or in person appointments.
 Video conference throughout Ontario, 7 days a week, day or evening.
 Meet in person with a licensed lawyer in Ottawa, Toronto, Scarborough, Etobicoke, Vaughan, Mississauga Winston Churchill or Mississauga Heartland law offices.

 Learn more about Axess Law’s wills and power of attorneys.